 Shortly after the introduction of the Indonesian Government’s ban on the exportation of unprocessed minerals in January 2014, production ceased at Hengjaya with Nickel Mines forced to explore in-country beneficiation options.

 When Tsingshan committed to establishing a material downstream processing presence in Indonesia, requiring a reliable supply of nickel ore, production recommence in October 2015 with the Hengjaya Mine securing an offtake contract to supply a Tsingshan subsidiary 30kt/month of +1.8% ore.
 In October 2017 an updated offtake agreement was signed, with Tsingshan subsidiary PT.
-Indonesia Tsingshan Stainless Steel (ITSS) guaranteeing to take supply of 50,000 wmt per month until 30 November 2018, with a cut-off grade of 1.60% nickel.
-Under the terms of the agreement, ITSS made an advance payment of $2 million to enable expansion of operations at the mine.
+Indonesia Tsingshan Stainless Steel (ITSS) guaranteeing to take supply of 50,000 wmt per month until 31 December 2018, with a cut-off grade of 1.60% nickel.

 The Hengjaya mine is one of the only large tonnage, high grade saprolite mines in close proximity to Tsingshan’s Indonesian Morowali Industrial Park (IMIP).

 In June 2013 PT Hengjaya obtained borrow and use licence, a Ijin Pinjam Pakai (IPPKH), in respect of approximately 851.22 hectares of the Hengjaya Project area within the production forest area.
 An IPPKH permit is required for Pt Hengjaya to conduct mining activities in the forest area in which the Hengjaya mining concession area is in, as the forest area has been included as a Limited Production Forest Area by the Ministry of Forestry of Indonesia.
 The IPPKH is issued for the Limited Production Forest Area of 851.22 hectares.